AI Weekly: A deep learning pioneer’s teachable moment on AI bias

 — Robert Osazuwa Ness (@osazuwa) June 20, 2020

 In response to a colleague calling the Obama photo an example of the dangers of AI bias, LeCun asserted that “ML systems are biased when data is biased.”
-Analysis of a portion of the data set found far more white women and men than black women, but people quickly took issue with the characterization that bias is about data alone.
+Analysis of a portion of the data set found far more White women and men than Black women, but people quickly took issue with the characterization that bias is about data alone.
 Gebru then suggested LeCun watch her tutorial, which repeats as a central message that AI bias cannot be reduced to data alone, or explore the work of other experts who say the same.

 In Gebru’s tutorial, she says that evaluation of whether or not an AI model is fair must take into consideration more than just data, and she challenged the computer vision community to “understand just how pervasively our technology is being used to marginalize many groups of people.”